-The FBA seconds gender advisers and gender experts to international peace missions.
+As part of Sweden’s international development cooperation, FBA has the mission to work with women, peace and security in a number of countries.
+The FBA also seconds Swedish gender advisers and gender experts to international peace missions.
 Please see the map about our international projects.
-Each year, the FBA grants funds to international and Swedish organizations and foundations working to promote women's participation in issues concerning peace and security.
+Each year, the FBA grants funds to organizations working to promote women's participation in issues concerning international peace and security.

 FBA has a close cooperation regarding women, peace and security with the Swedish Armed Forces, the Swedish Police, and the Swedish Civil Contingencies Agency (MSB).